MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 The MicroUI C module implements the four LLAPI to create only MicroUI BufferedImages with the *display* format.

 * ``LLUI_DISPLAY_IMPL_getDrawerIdentifier()``: the C module checks if the image format is the *display* format.
-  If yes, it returns the index ``0`` that indicates to the Graphics Engine to use the default drawer.
+  If yes, it returns the index ``0``indicating the Graphics Engine to use the default drawer.
   If not, it returns a negative index: the image creation is refused.
 * It redirects the three last LLAPI to some ``ui_drawing.h`` functions.
-  These ``ui_drawing.h`` functions are already implemented as ``weak`` functions; that allows the VEE Port to implement only the required functions:
+  These ``ui_drawing.h`` functions are already implemented as ``weak`` functions, which allows the VEE Port to implement only the required functions:

   * Implementation of ``LLUI_DISPLAY_IMPL_getNewImageStrideInBytes()`` calls ``UI_DRAWING_getNewImageStrideInBytes()``, the weak function returns the stride given as parameter.
   * Implementation of ``LLUI_DISPLAY_IMPL_adjustNewImageCharacteristics()`` calls ``UI_DRAWING_adjustNewImageCharacteristics()``, the weak function does nothing.